ExpHP/lammps-sys/relnotes.md

 # `lammps-sys` release notes
+## v0.6.0 (unreleased)
+- Update to `stable_7Aug2019`, to "fix" builds for GCC 9.0. (unfortunately this disables OpenMP for that compiler).
+The major version has been bumped in case any backwards incompatible changes occurred in LAMMPS.
 ## v0.5.2 (May 10 2019)
 - Fix automatic builds to actually work when using the crate files published to crates.io. (oops!)
 ## v0.5.1 (April 9 2019)